seapath/build_debian_iso/README.md

 from the directory where you want the .iso file stored.

+However please checkout the Customization section first.
+There are some things that must be done before building.

 ## Customization
 Some customization you will want to make before building.
 First, copy the srv_fai_config/class/SEAPATH.var.defaults file to srv_fai_config/class/SEAPATH.var